sachuu/Swift-Storing-Objects/README.md

 **Storing Data Using Objects**

-This project reflects a more efficient way to store data, through objects / structures
+This project reflects a more efficient way to store data, through objects / structures.
+It also includes local storage so that the data persists within the app.

 **The project consists of storing fruit objects within a structure that stores a list of objects**